owm111/hsstatus/README.md

 -   Can RTS options change/improve memory characteristics?
 (1MB is the default allocation area size, but this sounds like over kill, at least for now)
+-   Instead of returning a tuple of IORefs and also defining an action to read it, return a single action to do both?
+(This did not seem to help performance)